-Having this information on hand is crucial, since it will help you determine just how powerful your water softening system should be — that is, how many grains it will have to remove every day.
+This information is crucial since it will help you determine how powerful your water-softening system should be — that is, how many grains it will have to remove daily.

-For more information on what water softener is right for your needs, scroll down below our product recommendations to see our comprehensive product buying guide.
+For more information on what water softener is right for your needs, read on through our product recommendations to see our comprehensive product buying guide below.